Liftric/code-artifact-repository-plugin/README.md

 Convenience plugin to apply AWS CodeArtifact repositories to your Gradle project.

-Configure the plugin extension and then apply your repositories.
+Configure the plugin extension either in the settings.gradle.kts or build.gradle.kts and then apply your repositories.

 ```kotlin
 plugins {